Load the menuLoad the menu

 }

-and the minified version is:
+and the minified versions are:

 The Main JavaScript Code